srivastava-stuti/portfolio/index.markdown

 ## Hi there! :wave:

 Welcome to my blog!
-Here I share my thoughts and ideas.
-I will be posting about my research, my projects, and my experiences.
+I’m a Brand Associate managing digital advertising operations.
+I have a keen interest in learning and exploring all aspects of media agencies, with a focus on understanding the core of platforms like Google Ads, Meta Ads, DV360, and more.

 ## Posts